Generative Modeling Helps Weak Supervision (and Vice Versa): Related Work

 \paragraph{Programmatic Weak Supervision} Data programming (DP)~\cite{ratner2016data} is a popular weak supervision framework in which subject matter experts programmatically label data through multiple noisy sources of labels known as labeling functions (LFs).
 These LFs capture partial knowledge about an unobserved ground truth variable at better than random accuracy.
-In this paradigm, LF votes are combined to derive an estimate of the unobserved ground truth, which is then used to train an end model using a noise-aware loss function.
-DP has been successfully applied to various domains including medicine~\cite{fries2019weakly,dunnmon2020cross,eyuboglu2021multi} and industry applications~\cite{re2020overton,bach2019snorkel}. \\ Many works offer data programming label models with improved properties, e.g., extensions to multitask models~\cite{ratner2019training}, better computational efficiency~\cite{fu2020fast}, exploiting small amounts of labels as in semi-supervised learning~\cite{chen2021comparing, mazzetto2021adversarial,mazzetto2021semi}, end-to-end training \cite{cachay2021end}, interactive learning \citep{boecking2020interactive}, or extensions to structured prediction settings \cite{shin22universal}.
-See \cite{zhang2022survey} for a detailed survey. \paragraph{Programmatic Weak Supervision and Images} Our main focus is on applications of weak supervision to image data.
-On images, imperfect labels are often obtained from domain specific primitives and rules~\cite{varma2018snuba,fries2019weakly}, rules defined on top of annotations by surrogate models~\cite{varma2018snuba,chen2019slice,hooper21segmentation}, and rules defined on meta-data~\cite{li2010optimol,chen2015webly,izadinia2015deep,denton2015user,boecking2020interactive} or a second paired modality such as text~\cite{joulin2016learning,wang2017chestx,irvin2019chexpert,saab2019doubly,dunnmon2020cross,eyuboglu2021multi}.
+In DP, a label model combines LF votes to provide an estimate of the unobserved ground truth, which is then used to train an end model using a noise-aware loss function.
+DP has been successfully applied to various domains including medicine~\cite{fries2019weakly,dunnmon2020cross,eyuboglu2021multi} and industry applications~\cite{re2020overton,bach2019snorkel}.
+Many works offer DP label models with improved properties, e.g., extensions to multitask models~\cite{ratner2019training}, better computational efficiency~\cite{fu2020fast}, exploiting small amounts of labels as in semi-supervised learning settings~\cite{chen2021comparing, mazzetto2021adversarial,mazzetto2021semi}, end-to-end training \cite{cachay2021end}, interactive learning \citep{boecking2020interactive}, or extensions to structured prediction settings \cite{shin22universal}.
+See \citet{zhang2022survey} for a more detailed survey. \paragraph{Programmatic Weak Supervision and Images} Our main focus is on applications of weak supervision to image data.
+On images, imperfect labels are often obtained from domain specific primitives and rules~\cite{varma2018snuba,fries2019weakly}, rules defined on top of annotations by surrogate models~\cite{varma2018snuba,chen2019slice,hooper21segmentation}, rules defined on meta-data~\cite{li2010optimol,chen2015webly,izadinia2015deep,denton2015user} or rules applied to a second paired modality such as text~\cite{joulin2016learning,wang2017chestx,irvin2019chexpert,boecking2020interactive,dunnmon2020cross,saab2019doubly,eyuboglu2021multi}.